tastewar/BusStop/ReadMe.txt

 Since alerts are unpredictable, and there can be any number active at a given time, we will allocate memory for them on the fly, and track them in two linked lists: active, and available.
 When a new alert comes in, we will first look for an available buffer, but if not found, we will allocate a new one.
 Buffers move to the available list when the alert expires.
 The sign, configured as below, can therefore support a total of 26 prediction strings + alerts.

-configure 1 file to display the time with the text "MBTA Time: " and a ref to a date string file, space, ref to a time string file + any formatting configure n text files, 1 for each route with 12 characters for route number, a colon, a space, any formatting, and a reference to a string file configure n string files, 1 for the predictions of each route.
+configure 1 file to display the date and another the time each with a ref to a corresponding string file, plus any formatting configure n text files, 1 for each route with 12 characters for route number, a colon, a space, any formatting, and a reference to a string file configure n string files, 1 for the predictions of each route.
 5 predictions, and for each prediction maybe a tilde, 3 digits, a comma, and a space divide the remaining files in half, with half being text files that say "Alert: " plus any formatting; the other half as string files 230 bytes long